Sorry, you need to enable JavaScript to visit this website.

 If you’re a Beatles fan, no trip to London is complete without visiting Abbey Road.

-It is here where the Beatles had their famous photo shoot which went on to grace the cover of the band’s legendary eleventh studio album Abbey Road in 1969.
+It is here where the Beatles had their famous photo shoot, which went on to grace the cover of the band’s legendary eleventh studio album Abbey Road in 1969.

-Most visitors come to Abbey Road to recreate the pose the Fab Four are shown doing on the album cover and you can also visit the nearby Abbey Road Studios where the Beatles recorded many of their songs.
+Most visitors come to Abbey Road to recreate the pose the Fab Four are shown doing on the album cover, and you can also visit the nearby Abbey Road Studios, where the Beatles recorded many of their songs.

 Champs-Élysées: Paris, France

-Royal Mile: Edinburgh, Scotland
+The Royal Mile: Edinburgh, Scotland

-Other notable landmarks on the Royal Mile include St Giles’ Cathedral and the Heart of Midlothian, a heart-shaped mosaic in the street that marks the location of the old 15th-century tolbooth and once public execution site.
+Other notable landmarks on The Royal Mile include St. Giles Cathedral and the Heart of Midlothian, a heart-shaped mosaic in the street that marks the location of the old 15th-century tolbooth and once-public execution site.
+Criminals who were released from the nearby prison would spit on the location upon leaving, and today, visitors continue to spit on the Heart of Midlothian for good luck.

 Orchard Road: Singapore

-Home to Singapore’s most famous shopping precinct, Orchard Road offers visitors thousands of businesses which include all kinds of shops, restaurants, cafes, hotels, and nightclubs.
+Home to Singapore’s most famous shopping precinct, Orchard Road offers visitors thousands of businesses, which include all kinds of shops, restaurants, cafés, hotels, and nightclubs.

 Hollywood Boulevard: Los Angeles, USA